 Common Causes of Breast Pain After Pumping

+We often see many mothers ask in breastfeeding community: "Why does it hurt when I pump?"
+"Why do my breasts hurt after pumping?"
 There are different factors that can be responsible for breast hurt after pumping.
 We have listed some of the common causes for this irritation.

 Incorrect Flange Size or Improper Pump Fit

 Flanges are the horn-shaped breast shields placed over the areola while pumping.
-Now, using the incorrect flange size can have a drastic impact on the comfort level as well as the output during and after your pumping session, thereby leaving your breast sore after pumping.
-Breast pumps often only come with two flanges sizes.
-When you buy your pump, you are normally given an average-sized flange.
-But as you know, one size is not suitable for everyone’s breasts and areolas.
-You need to look up your pump brand online and order a flange size that suits you.
-Learn more about how to determine the best fit for your needs in our guide: Find Your Fit: What Size Breast Pump Flange You Need
+Using the incorrect flange size can have a drastic impact on the comfort level as well as the output during and after your pumping session, thereby leaving your breast sore after pumping.

 Engorgement or Oversupply Issues